From Cartimandua to Florence Nightingale and Nell Gwyn to Margaret Thatcher, we look at famous women throughout English history.

 Queen Elizabeth II

-1926 to today.
-Current queen of England and the woman who took Queen Victoria's crown as the longest-serving monarch.
+1926 to 2022.
+The late Queen of England and the woman who took Queen Victoria's crown as the longest-serving monarch.

 * Originally published in Jan 2019.